sarahgarcin/pj-machine/content/maya_ganesh/02/data.md

 ----

 text: ## Glossary
-*This text has been filtered with the 'Acronymizer', which finds repetitive phrasings in a text and builds a suggested glossary.*
+This text has been filtered with <br> the “Acronymizer”, which finds <br>repetitive phrasings in a text <br>and builds a suggested glossary.

 ADC : A DRIVERLESS CAR
 ASO : A SET OF